Last Updated on February 5, 2022

 Statutory Agent

 In Connecticut, a Statutory Agent (commonly referred to as a Registered Agent) is a legal requirement to be named for a registered entity.
 This is a single point of contact in case the business needs to be served with legal papers or contacted by the state.
-One of the business owners often file as the entities Statutory Agent.
-When they file, their home address is often used (PO Boxes aren’t allowed) and their name address is now a public record that can be looked up by anyone.
+One of the business owners often files as the entity’s Statutory Agent.
+When they file, their home address is often used (PO Boxes aren’t allowed), and their name and address are now a public record that can be looked up by anyone.
 If that is a concern, consider looking into a Registered Agent service.

 Business Licenses

-The business name registration is different from business licensing in Connecticut.
-The Connecticut State Department of Consumer Protection has more information regarding business licenses.
+Business name registration is different from business licensing in Connecticut.
+The Connecticut State Department of Consumer Protection has more information regarding a business license.

 Also see: How to do a UCC search in Connecticut